tdevere/DevOpsAgentPoolLinux/readme.md

 **Q: How do I remove an agent from the pool?**
 A: Stop & remove the container with `docker-compose down`, then in Azure DevOps UI disable or delete the agent entry.

-**Q: Can I bind‑mount a host folder for the agent work directory?**
+**Q: Can I bind-mount a host folder for the agent work directory?**
 A: Yes—replace the named volume with `./agent1_work:/azp/_work`, but ensure folder permissions are correct.

 ---